Skip to main content

 4. Microwave Induced Plasma Chemistries

-2. Investigates modeling thermionic energy conversion devices:
+2. Develops models for thermionic energy conversion devices:

 5. Materials in Extreme Environments

-2. Examines the performance of materials for geothermal applications:
+2. Studies materials for geothermal systems:

 6. Multiphysics Finite Element Analysis